kiliman/tailwindui-crawler/README.md

     the component does not support state or interactivity.
 However, that is on the TODO list.
   - You can use [Parcel](https://parceljs.org) to test the React component.
   - Based on [gist](https://gist.github.com/RobinMalfait/a90e8651196c273dfa51eec0f43e1676) by [@RobinMalfait](https://github.com/RobinMalfait)
+- `stripAlpine` - removes all the Alpine.js attributes from the markup
+  - Use `.env` key `STRIPALPINE_OUTPUT` to specify which folder to save the files to
+  - You must specify the output folder to ensure the raw HTML files are not overwritten

 ### 🗂 Index page